DavidMStraub/teaching-materials/README.md

 Then, open Jupyter Notebook or JupyterLab in the folder where you cloned the repository content and right-click on the desired Markdown file.
 Select "Open With" -> "Jupytext Notebook".
 This will open the slides as a Jupyter notebook where you can run and modify the code blocks interactively.

+### Run in the browser

+For some courses, the slides can be run directly in the browser as Jupyter notebooks – no installation, no login, works on phones too.
+Just click "▶ Run" next to a deck on the course page.

 ### Binder

 For courses with interactive content, click the "🚀 Open in Binder" button on the course page.
 This launches a pre-configured Jupyter environment in your browser where you can run the code without any local setup.